 When changing the admin PIN code, save the new code in a safe place.
 There is no way to retrieve the PIN code.

 After three wrong attempts, the admin PIN code is locked.
-Reactivating the Security Plus option and resetting the PIN Code requires contacting Beamex support.
+Resetting the PIN Code requires contacting Beamex support.